ARC EM Starter Kit (EMSK)

 Arduino & Genuino 101

 A learning and development board that delivers the performance and low-power consumption of the Intel® Curie™ Module with the simplicity of Arduino at an entry-level price.
 It keeps the same robust form factor and peripheral list of the UNO with the addition of onboard Bluetooth LE capabilities and a 6-axis accelerometer/gyro to help you easily expand your creativity into the connected world.
 The module contains two tiny cores, an x86 (Quark) and a 32-bit ARC architecture core, both clocked at 32MHz.
-More information is available here.
+Order your board and access the Getting Started guide!

 ARC AXS101 Software Development Platforms